Atimca/Reactive-programming-Article/README.md

 // 2, 3, 4, 5, 6
 ```

-Yeah, you can mentioned that I've cheated a little bit.
+Yeah, you can mention that I've cheated a little bit.

 ![Mr_Burns.png](images/Mr_Burns.png)

 True `map` function would have this structure `func map<T>(_ transform: @escaping (Element) -> T) -> Observable<T>`, but for a sake of simplicity of this article I just added this `func map(_ transform: @escaping (Element) -> Element) -> Observable<Element>`.
 I hope you can forgive me and understood the point.

-Actually we've done with our own reactive framework.
+Actually we've done with our own reactive framework, congratulations to everybody who followed untill the end.
 It's super simplified but it works.
 Gist with a last iteration of this article you can find [here](https://gist.github.com/Atimca/51c83f4c9161fc36bed340b02e605d09).

 ## Outro

 I hope at least for now, reactive programming hasn't looked scary anymore.
-However, I hear time to time from people, that reactive way could lead us to enumorous number of sequencies flying around the project and it's very easy to shoot in your leg with this approach.
+However, I still hear time to time from people, that reactive way could lead us to enumorous number of sequencies flying around the project and it's very easy to shoot in your leg with this approach.
 I won't fight against this, and you can easily google bad style of dooing reactive.
-I just will try to show a simple way of living in harmony with reactive way in next chapters.
+I don't want to make any cliffhangers, but I hope to show you a way, how to treat reactive approach in the next chapters.

 ## Where to go after